 What can you do before the Christmas holiday?
 You can travel to a big city to do your shopping in a bustling, festive atmosphere.
-You can fly to Germany to enjoy one of the dozens of German Christmas markets that take place (highly recommended: Cologne, Nuremberg).
+You can fly to Germany to enjoy one of the hundreds of German Christmas markets that take place.
 As the days are getting shorter and the weather is getting colder you may think that it isn’t the optimal time for a vacation.
 However by browsing to Expedia or talking with your travel agent, you’ll find great deals and bargains for family, solo, and adventure travel.

 Of course the 2nd half of December is when everyone thinks about traveling.
 Unfortunately so many people need to work and put in overtime hours during the busy holiday shopping season.
 Many companies rely on this time of year to make a large portion of their profits, so those of you in this situation will have limited chances to take a vacation.
 This means it is even more important to plan ahead to take time off in October and November (see above) or ask to roll-over your remaining days into the quieter new year.
 Be 100% sure about the rollover rules at your company and see if you can get written approval for rolling over the rest of your vacation days before the craziness of work becomes overwhelming.